 The CTP Fellowship is awarded to students from each of Vanderbilt University’s participating professional schools, with the purpose of supporting their leadership development.
 In exchange for their participation, Fellows receive the benefits of collaboration, experience and education, as well as a CTP leadership certificate and a $1000 stipend, paid in two installments in December and May.

-The requirements for the fellowship include the following:
+The REQUIREMENTS for the CTP Fellowship include the following:

-CTP Fellows are required to serve as liaisons between the CTP and their professional schools.
+CTP Fellows are asked to serve as liaisons between the CTP and their professional schools.
 They are to serve as ambassadors representing the program to other students and faculty in their schools, increasing CTP’s presence and impact on campus.
-And they are to provide feedback and advice to CTP staff in order to build a better program that can meet their schools’ needs most effectively.
+Further, they are to provide feedback and advice to CTP staff in order to build a better program that can meet their schools’ needs most effectively.